Follow Us

 Objectives:

-At the conclusion of this session, participants will be able to
+At the end of this activity participants should be able to:

 • Summarize new terminology for fatty liver disease